 2. Skip Rope

-Skipping is wonderful physical activity that doubles up as a brain break for kids.
-It is quick, fun and simply great at getting rid of the excess energy.
+Skipping is wonderful physical activity that that kids enjoy.
+It is quick and easy, and simply great at getting rid of the excess energy.

 3. Skate or Bike